SalmaBoukhris/Databricks-Certified-Data-Engineer-Associate---Preparation/README.md

 | **4.
 Production Pipelines** | 16% | Build production pipelines, Databricks workflows, SQL queries, dashboards |
 | **5.
 Data Governance** | 9% | Unity Catalog, permissions, and security at the entity level |

-Each domain has its own folder in this repo for notes, notebooks, and diagrams.
+Each domain is organized into its own folder within this repository, with dedicated sections in each domain to support structured exam preparation.

 ---